eduvpn/documentation/ACL.md

-The VPN service supports group ACLs, i.e. require users to be a member of a certain group before allowing downloading configurations and to access to the VPN service for pools that have ACLs enabled.
+The VPN service supports group ACLs, i.e. require users to be a member of a certain group before allowing downloading configurations and to access to the VPN service for profiles that have ACLs enabled.
 Below we assume you are deploying for the instance with domain `vpn.example`.

 The ACLs need to be configured in `/etc/vpn-server-api/vpn.example/config.yaml`.